Analogy

+Analogy is a comparison or correspondence between two things (or two groups of things) because of a third element that they are considered to share.

-Analogy (from Greek analogia, "proportion", from ana- "upon, according to" [also "against", "anew"] + logos "ratio" [also "word, speech, reckoning"]) is a cognitive process of transferring information or meaning from a particular subject (the analog, or source) to another (the target), or a linguistic expression corresponding to such a process.
-In a narrower sense, analogy is an inference or an argument from one particular to another particular, as opposed to deduction, induction, and abduction, in which at least one of the premises, or the conclusion, is general rather than particular in nature.
+Logically, it is an inference or an argument from one particular to another particular, as opposed to deduction, induction, and abduction.
+It is also used where at least one of the premises, or the conclusion, is general rather than particular in nature.
+It has the general form A is to B as C is to D.

+In a broader sense, analogical reasoning is a cognitive process of transferring some information or meaning of a particular subject (the analog, or source) onto another (the target); and also the linguistic expression corresponding to such a process.
 The term analogy can also refer to the relation between the source and the target themselves, which is often (though not always) a similarity, as in the biological notion of analogy.

+Analogy plays a significant role in human thought processes.
+It has been argued that analogy lies at "the core of cognition".

+Etymology

+The English word analogy derives from the Latin analogia, itself derived from the Greek ἀναλογία, "proportion", from ana- "upon, according to" [also "again", "anew"] + logos "ratio" [also "word, speech, reckoning"].

+Models and theories

 Analogy plays a significant role in problem solving, as well as decision making, argumentation, perception, generalization, memory, creativity, invention, prediction, emotion, explanation, conceptualization and communication.
 It lies behind basic tasks such as the identification of places, objects and people, for example, in face perception and facial recognition systems.
-It has been argued that analogy is "the core of cognition".
-Specific analogical language comprises exemplification, comparisons, metaphors, similes, allegories, and parables, but not metonymy.
+Hofstadter has argued that analogy is "the core of cognition".

+An analogy is not a figure of speech but a kind of thought.
+Specific analogical language uses exemplification, comparisons, metaphors, similes, allegories, and parables, but not metonymy.
 Phrases like and so on, and the like, as if, and the very word like also rely on an analogical understanding by the receiver of a message including them.
 Analogy is important not only in ordinary language and common sense (where proverbs and idioms give many examples of its application) but also in science, philosophy, law and the humanities.

 The concepts of association, comparison, correspondence, mathematical and morphological homology, homomorphism, iconicity, isomorphism, metaphor, resemblance, and similarity are closely related to analogy.
 In cognitive linguistics, the notion of conceptual metaphor may be equivalent to that of analogy.
 Analogy is also a basis for any comparative arguments as well as experiments whose results are transmitted to objects that have been not under examination (e.g., experiments on rats when results are applied to humans).

 Analogy has been studied and discussed since classical antiquity by philosophers, scientists, theologists and lawyers.
 The last few decades have shown a renewed interest in analogy, most notably in cognitive science.

-Usage of the terms "source" and "target"

-With respect to the terms source and target there are two distinct traditions of usage: